fellesverkstedet/Bark-beetle-parametric-toolpaths/README.md

 * You'll get a prompt asking to define a folder for streaming.
 Choose a folder as a destination for all files to be automatically streamed to.

 Now every time you make a job, this file will automatically update, ready for you to run the job.
->> If it's not updating, you might need to set this up manually from the panel.

 # General Workflow